Otah Buns

 Disappointment in myself.
 That no matter how hard I try, I never get the results I aim to achieve.
 No matter how much effort I put in, some things just keep coming back like waves of gushing water that keep knocking you out of your already collapsing boat.
 When you've been climbing down a deep dark tunnel with no light in hand and no end to it.
 And no matter how hard you try, you never reach the end.

-it, but you will fight for it.
+And I always tell myself, that one day, the effort you put in will be worth it.
+You may not be good at it, but you will fight for it.
 And not stop till you reach the end.
 Try new ways to get down the tunnel.
 Build a stronger boat to face the waves.
 Take a deep breath and carry on.
 Because the journey never ends.

 There is always hope.
 Trust in yourself and keep going on.
 Don't stop believing.
 There can be miracles.